hetida/hetida-designer/docs/faq.md

 If a component like "Add" uses ANY to allow e.g. both Series and DataFrames to be send to it and indeed expects one of these two options, it probably will error if provided with json input directly from the outside.

-E.g. A series provided as a json provided to a workflow input of type ANY will result in a dictionary instead of a Pandas Series object.
+E.g. A series provided as a json to a workflow input of type ANY will result in a dictionary instead of a Pandas Series object.
 This will cause an error message which starts e.g. (for the "Add" component) like

 ```
 {